MVPhat/VietNamese-Datasets-Classification/README.md

 I leverage the pretrained model YOLOv8 (weights: [yolov8n-cls.pt](https://docs.ultralytics.com/tasks/classify/#models)), which is trained on ImageNet dataset.

-## Training & Evaluation
+## Training and Evaluation

-In my experiment, I will use some `augmentation data techniques`, including rotation, translation, etc. If you want to modify the configurations, please visit [Ultralytics Docs](https://docs.ultralytics.com/usage/cfg/#train)
+In my experiment, I will use some `augmentation data techniques`, including rotation, translation, etc. If you want to modify the configurations, please visit [Ultralytics Docs](https://docs.ultralytics.com/usage/cfg/#train) for more details.

 After training, the results will be stored in `runs/classify/train`, which includes 2 weights files, best and last, respectively.
 In addition, some evaluation metrics such as confusion matrix, confusion_matrix_normalized and visualization of training data are stored in the same path.